PartonDensity.jl: a novel parton density determination code: Introduction

 This paper is organized as follows.
 In \secref{bayes}, we begin with a general introduction to the Bayesian analysis approach.
-In \secref{se:epAnalysis}, we describe how the \epmp\ binned event counts are computed, starting from a set of parameterized input \pdf[s].
-Some technical details about the implementation of our approach are given in~\secref{se:technical}.
-In \secref{sec:PDFs}, we discuss \pdf parameterizations and prior parameter constraints.
+In \secref{se:epAnalysis}, we describe our forward model, or how the \epmp\ binned event counts are computed from a set of parameterized input \pdf[s].
+In the development of the code, a large amount of effort was dedicated to speeding up the necessary calculations, and we briefly report on these in ~\secref{se:technical}.
+In \secref{sec:PDFs}, we discuss our \pdf parameterizations and prior parameter constraints.
 Finally, validation tests on pseudo-data and goodness-of-fit tests are described in \secs{se:validation}{se:GOFtests}, respectively.
-For this, we also refer the reader to~\cite{Aggarwal:2022cki} where we have published an analysis of the ZEUS data~\cite{ZEUS:2013szj,ZEUS:2020ddd} which very closely resemble the pseudo-data used in the validation described here.